 So, what do exterminators use to kill ants?

 As you can see, there are a few possible chemicals your exterminator might use.
 If you’re not sure what they’re using or have concerns about a certain chemical, ask them before they start their treatment.
 It’s always better to be informed before having poison laid down.
+We offer a Bug-Free Home service that keeps ants outside.

 If you’re looking for a reliable exterminator in the Southern Maryland or Northern Virginia areas, including Arlington, Falls Church, Calvert County, and Charles County, contact Planet Friendly Pest Control today.